Cosmetic surgery and Body Dysmorphic Disorder

 It is thought that at least one person in every 100 people in the UK suffers from BDD, but the true extent of the problem is not known as individuals can often feel unable to seek help or to share their experiences due to a sense of shame in their appearance.
 Of course, BDD is not only associated with cosmetic surgery; it is a more complex condition than that.
 However cases can develop as a result of surgery, particularly when a surgeon attempts to correct a single ‘imperfection’ without considering the patient as a whole and the root cause of their dissatisfaction with their appearance - which could potentially go beyond a few lines and wrinkles.

-For those who suffer from BDD cosmetic surgery does not always provide the ‘fix’ that they are looking for and even if it does it is often only a short term solution as the patient then diverts their attention to another perceived physical flaw.
+For those who suffer from Body Dysmorphic Disorder cosmetic surgery does not always provide the ‘fix’ that they are looking for and even if it does it is often only a short term solution as the patient then diverts their attention to another perceived physical flaw.
 Being trapped in this cycle is something that requires specialist treatment from trained professionals.
 Cosmetic surgeons are not obliged to look into the psychological reasons for someone wanting surgery.
 However guidance published by the General Medical Council (GMC), backed by the Royal College of Surgeons (RCS), earlier this year put the onus on cosmetic surgeons to manage their procedures more effectively - from obtaining the client’s consent in the first instance, allowing them time for reflection before proceeding with surgery and advising them who they should contact if complications arise.